 Also, if you are curious about your current domain authority score, just visit the link in the beginning of the section. 🙂

-Step 6: Competition
+Step 6: Researching your competition

 Next to each keyword in the Keyword Planner, you will notice that there is one column that indicates the competition for that keyword: